-Other restaurants include the Castle Hotel, the Tower Hotel and the Old Palace Restaurant (all uphill Lincoln), Jews House Restaurant, the Wig & Mitre and Browns Pie Shop, all on the way up (or down!) the Steep, Stoke’s Restaurant in town and The Barge – literally an old Barge moored up along the Brayford (near the Odeon) and serving lovely food.
+Other restaurants include the Castle Hotel, the Tower Hotel, the White Hart Hotel and the Old Palace Restaurant (all uphill Lincoln), Jews House Restaurant, the Wig & Mitre and Browns Pie Shop, all on the way up (or down!) the Steep and Stoke’s Restaurant in town.
 I have also sampled several other restaurants in Lincoln in the name of ‘research’ and can recommend them all!
-The Bronze Pig, La Trattoria da Vincenzo and the Lincolnshire Red Steakhouse!
-All near the Newland part of Lincoln.
+The Bronze Pig and La Trattoria da Vincenzo are also highly rated.

-I’d like to mention one tea rooms which I’ve just discovered – Lady Rose’s Edwardian Tearooms at the Assembly Rooms in the Bailgate (uphill) area of Lincoln.
+I’d like to mention one tea rooms which I’ve just discovered – Lady Rose’s Edwardian Tearooms situated across from the Public Library on Free School Lane.
 It’s all done out like an Edwardian Tearooms and the owners wear costume and serve up your tea and cakes in style.
 They hold events as well.
 Did you know, by the way, that Lincoln is one of the major centres for Steampunk?!
 There is a festival in August each year and the Lady Rose’s Edwardian Tearoom is getting ready for it!
 Really worth visiting, especially if you are a Downton Abbey fan!
 I loved it.
 “A tea room with Edwardian ambience, silver service and a warm welcome”